 In-Memory Document Index

-For vector search and filtering the InMemoryExactNNIndex utilizes DocArray's find()
+For vector search and filtering InMemoryExactNNIndex

-and
+and filter_docs()

 functions.